PAC P-750 XSTOL: Design

 The type was targeted initially to the narrow market of skydiving.
 In the parachuting role, the high-lift wings from the Cresco and relatively high power-to-weight ratio enable the PAC 750 to take a load of parachutists to 12,000 feet (3,700 m) and return to land in 10 minutes.

 A wider market was subsequently sought, and examples have been sold for use in utility roles, including freight, agricultural applications, passenger operations, aerial photography and surveying.
-Twelve aircraft have now been extensively modified for geo-survey work, being fitted with a magnetic anomaly detector sting tail.
+Twelve aircraft have now been extensively modified for geo-survey work, by fitting a magnetic anomaly detector sting tail.
 Proposed ski and float conversions have yet to fly.
 The P-750 XSTOL is used in South Africa by NatureLink on United Nations Humanitarian Air Services / World Food Programme contracts.
-While the manufacturer claims lower single-engine running costs than many other utility types, for example, the twin-engined DHC-6 Twin Otter, the type has less usable volume (large cargo panniers providing a partial solution).
+While the manufacturer claims lower single-engine running costs than many other utility types, for example, the twin-engined DHC-6 Twin Otter, the type has less usable volume (large cargo panniers provide a partial solution).
 Due to the unique wing design the P-750 is capable of carrying a higher payload than the larger Cessna 208 Caravan.

 The aircraft is currently marketed as the P-750 XSTOL.

 Pacific Aerospace offers the P-750 XSTOL in many configurations - passenger, freight/cargo, skydive, agricultural, aerial survey and surveillance.
 The aircraft is marketed as excelling on rough, unpaved airstrips and is available with a wide tyre modification for this purpose.
 A modified version is being developed for counter-insurgency and light attack.

 For passenger and cargo operations, the cabin can be outfitted with up to nine passenger seats or with cargo holds.
-There is also an optional 1,000 lb capacity cargo pod available which attaches to the belly of the aircraft.
+There is also an optional 1000 lb capacity cargo pod available which attaches to the belly of the aircraft.
 The aircraft can be configured as all-passenger, all-cargo or a combination of both.
 All variants have double cargo doors at the rear of the cabin.